 - 2017-present: Associate Editor for the Extremes journal.

 - 2020-2021: Associate Editor for the Journal of the Korean Statistical Society (JKSS)

 - 2020: Guest Editor for the journal Extremes for the Special Issue on the "EVA 2019 Data Competition on Spatio-Temporal Prediction of Red Sea Surface Temperature Extremes"

 - 2019-2021: Associate Editor for the Econometrics and Statistics (EcoSta) journal.

 More details about editorial and reviewing activities on publons.

 I first got exposed to statistics of extremes when I was an undergraduate student in mathematics at the Swiss Federal Institute of Technology (EPFL), Lausanne, Switzerland.
 Since then, I have always been fascinated by the fact that there is a mathematically rigorous theory that precisely describes the probabilistic behavior of rare (i.e., low-probability) events, and that can be exploited in statistics to assess the risk of future, unprecedented extreme events, whose level may exceed our past experience.
 What I like about statistics of extremes is that it has both solid mathematical foundations, as well as a wide range of interesting applications in various fields, including Climate Science and Finance among others.

 In 2014, I joined KAUST as a Postdoctoral Research Fellow.
-In 2015, I accepted an Assistant Professor position at KAUST (CEMSE Division), where I have been since that time working on different aspects of statistics of extremes and spatio-temporal statistics.
+In 2015, I accepted a faculty position at KAUST (CEMSE Division), where I have been since that time (first, as an Assistant Professor, now as an Associate Professor) working on different aspects of statistics of extremes and spatio-temporal statistics.
 Beyond the extraordinary research environment at KAUST, I enjoy the diverse multicultural community, which is part of the DNA of KAUST and makes it so unique.